25I-NBOH

-25I-NBOH (NBOH-2C-I, Cimbi-27, 2C-I-NBOH) is a derivative of the phenethylamine-derived hallucinogen 2C-I that was discovered in 2006 by a team at Purdue University.
-It is a known metabolite of 25I-NBOMe and has also been encountered as a novel designer drug.
+25I-NBOH, also known as N-(2-hydroxybenzyl)-4-iodo-2,5-dimethoxyphenethylamine, is a psychedelic drug of the phenethylamine, 2C, and N-benzylphenethylamine families related to 2C-I and 25I-NBOMe.
+It was discovered in 2006 by a team at Purdue University.
+The drug is a known metabolite of 25I-NBOMe and has also been encountered as a novel designer drug.

 Use and effects

 The dose range of 25I-NBOH is 300 to 1,000 μg, with an estimated typical dose of 700 μg.
 The route of administration is sublingual or buccal.